ReciHarry/chatgpt_learning/README.md

 Functions: Learn how to define and use functions to modularize your code and make it more organized and reusable.

+Visual Representation: Acquire proficiency in harnessing graphical elements as instruments for conveying information.
+Further delve into the diverse applications and enhanced capabilities offered by graphs in data presentation and exploration.

 Control Structures: Explore concepts like loops (for and while) and conditional statements (if, else, elif) to control the flow of your programs.

 Data Structures: Move beyond arrays to explore more advanced data structures like lists, dictionaries, sets, and tuples.
 Understand their properties and use cases.